 In non-personal service of documents (Articles 140 and 141 of the ZPP), service is regarded as having taken place on the day a process server gives documents to an addressee at their home or workplace.
 If the addressee cannot be found at their home, the documents may be given to an adult person in their household.
-If the process server serves the documents at the workplace of the addressee who is not there at the time of service or the process server cannot reach the person because of work procedures at the place of work, the service is regarded as having taken place when documents are given to a person who is employed at such a place of work.
+If the process server serves the documents at the workplace of the addressee who is not there at the time of service or the process server cannot reach the person because of work procedures at the place of work, the service is regarded as having taken place when documents are given to a person authorised to accept post or to a person who is employed at such a place of work.
 If the addressee lives in accommodation and the process server cannot find them there, the documents are given to a person there who is authorised to accept residents' post.
 The time limit starts the day after such service.
 If such service is not possible, the process server deposits the documents in a letterbox at the address of the residence.
 Service shall be deemed to have been effected on the day the document was left in the letterbox.
-If the addressee does not have a letterbox or it is not usable, the documents may be delivered to the court which had requested service or a local post office, leaving a notice of service on the home's front door stating where the documents for 30 days.
-If the addressee does not pick up the documents must be served on a legal entity, registered in the registry, or on a sole entrepreneur, and service is not possible at the address of the establishment registered in the register, service is carried out by leaving the documents or the notice of service is not possible at the address of the residers, provided such address actually exists.
+If the addressee does not have a letterbox or it is not usable, the documents may be delivered to the court which had requested service or a local post office, leaving a notice of service on the home's front door stating where the documents can be retrieved.
+Service is deemed to have taken place on the day the notice of service is affixed to the door.
+The post office retains the documents for 30 days.
+If the addressee does not pick up the documents within that time period, the documents are returned to the court.
+If documents must be served on a legal entity, registered in the registry, or on a sole entrepreneur, and service is not possible at the address of the establishment registered in the register, service is carried out by leaving the documents or the notice of service at the address which is registered in the register, provided such address actually exists.